The easiest way to capture UTM parameters in Wix Forms

 Step 5

-Now that you have everything prepped and ready, Attributer can populate the hidden fields with UTM parameters in your Wix Forms.
+Now that everything is set up, Attributer will automatically populate the hidden fields in your Wix Forms with UTM parameter data.

-Depending on what UTM parameters you put behind the ad, Attributer would write the following information into the hidden fields:
+Based on the UTM parameters you've placed behind the ad, Attributer would write the following data into the hidden fields:

 • Channel = Paid Search